 Evaluate Your Experiences

 The best place to start in preparing your resume is to do an inventory of your past experiences.
 If you haven't already done so, you should complete the self-assessment exercises that are presented in the Career Search Guide.
 These exercises will help you determine how you want to market yourself, including what areas to emphasize and your transferable skills.
-Make sure you consider all of your past experiences, including jobs, internships, extracurricular activities, academic accomplishments and other volunteer work.
+Consider all of your past experiences, including jobs, internships, extracurricular activities, academic accomplishments and other volunteer work.
 Under each of the areas, list what your experience entailed, including:

 - Level of involvement, leadership or responsibilities